 The first thing to do is to review the information on our website found in the Volunteer Section.
 Our Puppy and Adult Dog Raisers are some of our most dedicated volunteers!

-We have two Puppy Raising Programs in Edmonton.
-The first is our traditional Puppy Raising Program, where the puppy stays with the Raiser, and you attend puppy training class once a week for approximately one hour.
-This program is also available in Calgary and Grande Prairie.
+In our Puppy Raising Program, the puppy stays with the Raiser and you attend puppy training class once a week for approximately one hour.
+This program is available in Edmonton and area, Calgary, Red Deer, and Grande Prairie.

-Our Adult Raising Program requires the Raiser to drop the adult dog off at our Training Centre Monday through Friday (similar to dropping off a child for school or daycare).
-The adult dogs would then work with our Instructors daily for specialized training.
+Our Adult Raising Program requires the Raiser to drop the adult dog off at our Edmonton Training Centre Monday through Friday (similar to dropping off a child for school or daycare).
+The adult dogs will then work with our Instructors daily for specialized training.
 Raisers may be asked to attend special training sessions two or three times throughout the year.
-This Program is available to Edmonton Volunteers only.
+This Program is available to Edmonton and area volunteers only.

 Please visit our website in the Volunteer Section.

 Retired dogs are usually kept on by our clients, who may then receive another finished dog to replace the retired dog.
-Dogs that do not graduate from our Programs are typically released and offered to our Puppy Raisers or Adult Raisers for adoption.
+Dogs that do not graduate from our programs are typically released and offered to our Puppy Raisers or Adult Raisers for adoption.
 If neither of these volunteers adopts the dog, we typically offer this dog to the public for adoption.
 To inquire about adoptions, please call the office at 780.944.8011 email firstname.lastname@example.org